theolivenbaum/resin/README.md

 ## What is this?

-This is a distributable full-text search engine with a HTTP API.
+A distributable full-text search engine with HTTP API.
-It has programmable read/write pipelines.
+Programmable, pluggable reader/writers.
-It supports virtually any type of document format as long as it can be carried over HTTP.
-Reading and writing JSON works out of the box.
+Supports virtually any type of read/write document format as long as it can be carried over HTTP (JSON works out of the box).
 It's not very hard to implement custom formats.

 ### (Micro) services

 Presently, there are two services, both run on Kestrel.
-One handles the raw key/value payload and the index, the other stores postings (document references) and also performs set operations on its payload (i.e. AND, OR, NOT) before giving you a result.
+One service services the raw key/value payload and the index, the other acts as sink for postings (document references) and can also perform set operations on its payload (i.e. AND, OR, NOT) before responding to read requests.

-The former acts as a map/reduce orchestrator, the latter performs the calculations.
+In read-time, one service acts as a map/reduce orchestrator, the latter as reducer.

-The services may be hosted on one machine or in isolation.
+These services may be hosted on one machine or in isolation.

 You can create custom reader and writer services, orchestrators and nodes, and plug them into Sir.HttpServer.